Blueberry Buttermilk Pancakes

 Method

-Flip and cook the pancake for 2-3 minutes until evenly browned on both sides.
+7. Flip and fry the pancakes for 2-3 minutes until evenly browned on both sides.

 Swaps, Serves & Storage